Spokane Violent Crimes Defense Attorney

 Legal Defenses to Violent Crimes

-If you have been accused of a violent crime, it’s essential to mount a robust legal defense.
+If you have been accused of a violent crime, it’s essential to mount a robust legal defense with your violent crime attorney in Spokane.
 There are several potential defenses that may help reduce or dismiss the charges against you:

 - Self-Defense: If you were acting in self-defense to protect yourself or someone else from harm, this can be a powerful defense in violent crime cases.
 However, the law only allows the use of force in self-defense if the force used was reasonable and necessary to prevent harm.